Collective memory: Perspectives on collective memory

-The theory of collective memory was also discussed by former Hiroshima resident and atomic bomb survivor, Kiyoshi Tanimoto, in his tour of the United States as an attempt to rally support and funding for the reconstruction of his Memorial Methodist Church in Hiroshima.
-He theorized that the use of the atomic bomb had forever been added to the world's collective memory and would serve in the future as a warning against such devices.
-See John Hersey's Hiroshima novel.
+The theory of collective memory was also discussed by former Hiroshima resident and atomic-bomb survivor, Kiyoshi Tanimoto, in a tour of the United States as an attempt to rally support and funding for the reconstruction of his Memorial Methodist Church in Hiroshima.
+He theorized that the use of the atomic bomb had forever added to the world's collective memory and would serve in the future as a warning against such devices.
+See John Hersey's 1946 book Hiroshima.